 Does the Silver Maine Coon Make a Good Pet?

 Though there is not much information on the Silver Maine Coon’s origins, there are many speculations.
-They have stood the test of time and to this day remain a very popular breed of domestic cat.
+They have stood the test of time and remain a very popular breed.
+Their silver coating is naturally occurring and has become selectively bred.
+The coat is also referred to as a “smoke” coloration and comes in various patterns and hues.

-One of the oldest natural breeds in North America, this Maine native has held onto its reputation as an excellent hunter while becoming a popular family pet and show breed.
+As one of the oldest natural breeds in North America, this Maine native has held onto their reputation as an excellent hunter while becoming a popular family pet and show breed.